bdelangh/SAP-IoT-Central/README.md

 The next step is to parse the JSON.
 Use a 'Parse JSON' action from the Data Operations section.

-You use the following template :
+For my RFC Call, I used the following template :

 ```
 {